 The delivered system is a 32-station correlator, however the scaleable architecture supports up to 256 stations in 8station increments.
 Each station is capable of handling a total bandwidth of 16 GHz, arranged as 8, 2 GHz basebands.
-The correlator contains dedicated hardware (lags) for 16,384 spectral channels per baseline at the widest bandwidths and uses "recirculation" to provide up to 4 million spectral channels per baseline at narrow(er)bandwidths (or wide bandwidths with sensitivity losses).
+The correlator contains dedicated hardware (lags) for 16,384 spectral channels per baseline at the widest bandwidths and uses "spectral magnification" (a.k.a. "recirculation") to provide up to 4 million spectral channels per baseline at narrow(er)-bandwidths (or wide bandwidths with sensitivity losses).
 The system can flexibly use and deploy spectral channel resources within internally generated and user defined digital sub-bands.
 High performance pulsar processing capabilities are an integral part of the design.
-The system will be delivered with a total 1 GHz phased-VLA capability-enabling up to 4 Gbits/sec of VLBI recording bandwidth at 2 bits/sample.
-The architecture supports phasing all 16 GHz of bandwidth and doing so is strictly a cost issue.
-The Correlator Backend (CBE) consists of a parallel cluster of commodity computers with high-speed interconnects to the correlator and the end-to-end (e2e) image processing and archive system.
+The system will be delivered with the capability of phasing all available bandwidth all of the time and, with an additional Gigabit Ethernet switch network, allows VLBI recording of dynamically selected sub-bands using the Mark 5C 10 GigE format.
+The Correlator Backend (CBE) consists of a parallel cluster of commodity computers with high-speed interconnects to the correlator and the image processing and archive system.
 The CBE is scalable in order to grow with increasing EVLA observational demands and correlator output data volumes, and flexible enough to handle all specified correlator operational modes.
-The CBE uses standard network communications hardware and software and won't rely on specialized vendorspecific implementations.
+The CBE uses standard network communications hardware and software and won't rely on specialized vendor-specific implementations.
 In this chapter, correlator performance specifications are outlined and a reasonably complete design is presented that meets the specifications.
 The principal performance specifications for the correlator are shown in Table 8-1.
 Development milestones are shown in Table 8-2.